SIR Model For the Spread of Disease

 If your plot is correct, then you should be able to easily describe what is happening in the plot and why it is happening.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 SIR Model For the Spread of Disease.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/sir-model-for-the-spread-of-disease/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/sir-model-for-the-spread-of-disease/